 Tips for Renters

-Be persistent in your search for pet-friendly housing.
-Finding a pet-friendly rental will generally take longer than finding no-pets housing and may require living outside your first community of choice.
-Communities with tight rental markets (i.e., college towns) are less likely to have an abundance of pet-friendly housing.
+Communities with tight rental markets (like college towns) are less likely to have an abundance of pet-friendly housing.

 Here are some more tips: